My Story:

 About Me

-I was always fascinated by the natural world.
-As a child, I would play outside for hours; swimming, running through the woods, climbing trees, building forts - the typical kid things.
+I have always been fascinated by the natural world.
+As a child, I would spend hours outside - swimming, running through the woods, climbing trees, building forts - the typical kid activities.
 These experiences led me to pursue a B.Sc. in Natural Resources at Northland College and a Ph.D. in Biology at the University of Vermont.
-I also worked as a fisheries technician for the USGS Lake Superior Biological Station and Lake Erie Biological Station before pursuing graduate school.
+I also worked as a fisheries technician for the USGS Lake Superior Biological Station and the Lake Erie Biological Station before beginning graduate school.

 My choice of research topics is deeply personal and a lifetime in the making.
 Growing up in Wisconsin, I am no stranger to winter.
 However, not all winters were cold.
-In 2012, I can remember jumping into the ice-free waters of Lake Superior in March - yeah, I may be a little crazy!
-Two years later, a Polar Vortex created record high ice coverage on Lake Superior in March.
-Was this variability normal or was change in the air?
-What effect might this variability have on fish and other aquatic organisms?
-How might changing ecosystems impact native species conservation?
-These questions became the central theme to springboard my career as a fish biologist, and the core of my research revolves around addressing these types of questions through quantitative, modeling, and experimental approaches.
+In 2012, I remember jumping into the ice-free waters of Lake Superior in March - yes, I may be a little crazy.
+Two years later, a polar vortex produced record-high ice coverage on Lake Superior in March.
+Was this variability normal, or was change in the air?
+What effects might this variability have on fish and other aquatic organisms?
+How might shifting ecosystems influence fish conservation?
+These questions became the foundation of my career as a fish biologist.
+My research centers on addressing them through quantitative, modeling, and experimental approaches.

 I was a Postdoctoral Associate with Mississippi State University and the Mississippi Cooperative Fish and Wildlife Research Unit.
-My primary project is developing a web-based application to provide data integration and analytics tools for invasive carps throughout the Mississippi River basin.
+My primary project was developing a web-based application to provide data integration and analytics tools for invasive carps throughout the Mississippi River Basin.

-I am currently a fisheries biologist for the Utah Division of Wildlife Resources.
-My primary responsibility is management of the fish communities within reservoirs and alpine lakes across the northern region of Utah.
+I am currently a fisheries biologist with the Utah Division of Wildlife Resources.
+My primary responsibility is managing fish communities within reservoirs across the northern region of Utah.

 Personal Life

-I am an avid outdoors enthusiast always looking for the next mountain to climb, or ski up (yes, up!) depending on the season with my dog and wife.
+I am an avid outdoors enthusiast always looking for the next mountain to climb, or ski up (yes, up!) depending on the season with my wife, son, and dog.
 My free time is usually spent kayaking, alpine, backcountry, and nordic skiing, trail running, camping, biking, or fishing.
 During my less active time, you can usually find me sitting around a campfire, enjoying a craft beer, woodworking, gardening, or catching up on the latest R news.

 Credit: Paul Vecsei